-I’ve adapted this recipe from a Thermomixer recipe, just a few minor changes to speed up the process.
+I’ve adapted this recipe from a Thermomixer recipe, with just a few minor tweaks to speed up the process.
 They can be a little temperamental to make, but wow, when you get everything right, they’re brilliant.

-- Temperature is all crucial to making crumpets.
+- Temperature is crucial to making crumpets.
 If you want those lovely little holes, otherwise it’s thick dumpy bread I suppose.
 Slow with low heat is what you need.

 - You also need to make sure the crumpets aren’t too thick or the little bubbles won’t be able to reach the surface without setting in place as they cook.